stijn-dejongh/lovecraft_public_domain/raw_converts/cc.md

 the Rhode Island School of Design and living alone at the Fleur-de-Lys Building near that institution.
 Wilcox was a precocious youth of known genius but great eccentricity, and had from childhood excited attention through the strange stories and odd dreams he was in the habit of relating.
-He called himself &ldquo;psychically hypersensitive&rdquo;, but the staid folk of the ancient commercial city dismissed him as merely &ldquo;queer&rdquo;.
+He called himself  "psychically hypersensitive ", but the staid folk of the ancient commercial city dismissed him as merely  "queer ".
 Never mingling much with his kind, he had dropped gradually from social visibility, and was now known only to a small group of aesthetes from other towns.
 Even the Providence Art Club, anxious to preserve its conservatism, had found him quite hopeless.

-  On the occasion of the visit, ran the professor&rsquo;s manuscript, the sculptor abruptly asked for the benefit of his host&rsquo;s archaeological knowledge in identifying the hieroglyphics on the bas-relief.
+  On the occasion of the visit, ran the professor's manuscript, the sculptor abruptly asked for the benefit of his host's archaeological knowledge in identifying the hieroglyphics on the bas-relief.
 He spoke in a dreamy, stilted manner which suggested pose and alienated sympathy; and my uncle shewed some sharpness in replying, for the conspicuous freshness of the tablet implied kinship with anything but archaeology.
-Young Wilcox&rsquo;s rejoinder, which impressed my uncle enough to make him recall and record it verbatim, was of a fantastically poetic cast which must have typified his whole conversation, and which I have since found highly characteristic of him.
-He said, &ldquo;It is new, indeed, for I made it last night in a dream of strange cities; and dreams are older than brooding Tyre, or the contemplative Sphinx, or garden-girdled Babylon.&rdquo;
+Young Wilcox's rejoinder, which impressed my uncle enough to make him recall and record it verbatim, was of a fantastically poetic cast which must have typified his whole conversation, and which I have since found highly characteristic of him.
+He said,  "It is new, indeed, for I made it last night in a dream of strange cities; and dreams are older than brooding Tyre, or the contemplative Sphinx, or garden-girdled Babylon. "

   It was then that he began that rambling tale which suddenly played upon a sleeping memory and won the fevered interest of my uncle.
-There had been a slight earthquake tremor the night before, the most considerable felt in New England for some years; and Wilcox&rsquo;s imagination had been keenly affected.
+There had been a slight earthquake tremor the night before, the most considerable felt in New England for some years; and Wilcox's imagination had been keenly affected.
 Upon retiring, he had had an unprecedented dream of great Cyclopean cities of titan blocks and sky-flung monoliths, all dripping with green ooze and sinister with latent horror.
-Hieroglyphics had covered the walls and pillars, and from some undetermined point below had come a voice that was not a voice; a chaotic sensation which only fancy could transmute into sound, but which he attempted to render by the almost unpronounceable jumble of letters, &ldquo;  Cthulhu fhtagn  &rdquo;.
+Hieroglyphics had covered the walls and pillars, and from some undetermined point below had come a voice that was not a voice; a chaotic sensation which only fancy could transmute into sound, but which he attempted to render by the almost unpronounceable jumble of letters, "  Cthulhu fhtagn   ".

   This verbal jumble was the key to the recollection which excited and disturbed Professor Angell.
 He questioned the sculptor with scientific minuteness; and studied with almost